-How does the Sense HAT Sensor Transfer Data to the R-Pi?
+How does the Sense HAT Sensor Transfer Data to the Raspberry Pi?

 What is an Advantage of I2C Sensors?

-I2C makes it possible to have multiple devices in connection with the R-Pi, each having a unique address and can be set by updating the settings on the Pi.
+I2C makes it possible to have multiple devices in connection with the Raspberry Pi, each having a unique address and can be set by updating the settings on the Pi.
 It will be easier to verify everything is working because one can see all the devices connected to the Pi.

 Visualization of MiNiFi and NiFi Place in IoT

 Zookeeper is an open-source coordination service designed for distributed applications.
 It uses a data model similar to the tree structure of file systems.
 With these apps, a set of primitives are exposed to implement higher level services for cases of synchronization, configuration maintenance, groups and naming.
 Typically building coordination services are difficult and prone to errors like race conditions and deadlocks.
 The goal with Zookeeper is to prevent developers from having to build coordination services from scratch across distributed applications.

 Zookeeper is designed to be simple, replicated, ordered and fast.
 Ideal read/write ratio is close to 10:1 resulting in fast execution against workloads.
 Transaction records are maintained and can be incorporated for higher-level abstractions.
 To reflect the order of all transactions, every update is stamped with a number.